VowpalWabbit/vowpalwabbit.github.io/_reinforcement/contextual_bandits.md

 ---
-tab: Contextual Bandits
+tab: Reinforcement Learning
-title: Optimize rewards with Contextual Bandits
+title: The contextual bandit approach
 order: 1
 module_id: contextual_bandits
 show_guide: true
 illustration: assets/images/features/cb.svg
 ---

-Contextual Bandits are a form of reinforcement learning (RL).
-The vast majority of production real-world RL systems use contextual bandits techniques. <br><br> For an overview of a contextual bandit problem, including how to use Vowpal Wabbit in a CB setting with Python, read the contextual bandit tutorial.
+The vast majority of reinforcement learning systems use an interactive contextual bandits approach to learning problems because the approach enables people and organizations to learn and adapt continuously.
+For an overview of the method, including how to use Vowpal Wabbit in this setting, <a href="https://vowpalwabbit.org/guides/contextual_bandits.html" target="_blank">see the contextual bandit reinforcement learning tutorial</a>.